How to plan your Causeway Coastal Route

 From the Nine Glens of Antrim through to the views of Donegal the Antrim coastal road is simply one of the most scenic drives in the world.
 You may not be aware of it but Ireland has some absolutely beautiful beaches and the Northern Ireland beaches are no exception.
 From miles of sandy beaches that stretch forever to rockier shores and sands making for long walks Northern Ireland’s beaches are truly some of the best on the Island.

 This Causeway coast route highlight includes 31 spots to stop and see along the North Antrim coast drive.
+Below are some of my favorite stops on the Causeway Coastal Route so you can create your itinerary to match your preferences.

 - How long is the coastal Causeway Route?